qlik-oss/core-website/docs/services/qix-engine/access-control.md

 }
 ```

-Here, `user.id` will be set to `john-doe` based on the `sub` attribute. `employeeType`, and `custom.country`
+The `user.id` is `john-doe`, based on the `sub` attribute.
-become attributes on `user`.
-The attributes could be used in a (fictitous) rule like this:
+All of the attributes are attributes of `user`.
+An example of a rule using some of the user attributes looks like the following:

 ```c
 user.id = "john-doe" and user.employeeType = "developer" and user.custom.country = "sweden" and resource._actions = "*"
 ```

-With the example JWT above, this user is granted access for all actions to all resources.
+In example rule above, the user `john-doe` is granted access for all actions to all resources.

-### The `resource` Object
+### The `resource` object

-A _Resource_ is a generic concept that can represent applications, or objects within applications.
-A Resource carries
+A resource object is a generic concept that can represent applications, or objects within applications.
-attributes which may be used in rule expressions.
-In rule expressions the resource being accessed is represented by the
+A resource object consists of attributes that can be used in rule expressions.
+In rule expressions, the resource being accessed is represented by the `resource` object.
-`resource` object.

-#### Common Attributes
+#### Common resource attributes

-There are different resource types but all share some common attributes:
+There are different resource types, but all resources share some common attributes.

 | Attribute | Description |
 | --------- | ----------- |